anhthi-ieig/aws-docs/6. Storage/Amazon Simple Storage Service - S3.md

 - You can `use S3 access logs to track the access to your buckets and objects`

-- S3 is `a regional service, but bucket names must be globally unique`
+- S3 `is a regional service`, but `bucket names must be globally unique`

+- S3 can be used for

+  - Static website
+  - Data archive
+  - Analytics systems
+  - Web & Mobile application

 ## S3 Storage Classes